fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/2024_0711.svg" width="11" /><img src="References/spacer.svg" width="1" /><img align="top" src="References/corner 3 1 sequence.svg" width="6" />

-This can be considered as the fifth start area of sequence, but what in reality happens here is that we start with an 5 x 3 area which is 1B, and in order to fill it after entering at white, we have to exit at the farthest black and then fill the corner black separately.
+This can be considered as the fifth start area of sequence, but what in reality happens here is that we start with an 5&nbsp;x&nbsp;3 area which is 1B, and in order to fill it after entering at white, we have to exit at the farthest black and then fill the corner black separately.
 But when we exit for the first time, a stair shape will force the line on a course that leads to a C-shape on the left and a close across obstacle on the right.
 The corner black will therefore not be filled.
 In the program, we apply sequence after discovering a start area like this.
 We may consider extending the rule for a larger horizontal distance, adding +1B value for every 4 extension, but it is not safe to do so, because then the area can be filled even if we do not exit at the farthest black for the first time.